-New microscopic tech created at The University of Texas at Austin and Penn State University performs like a muscles.
-Here comes the age of the advanced robots and prosthetics.
+New microscopic tech created at The University of Texas at Austin and Penn State University performs like a muscle.
+Here comes the age of advanced robots and prosthetics.

 They found a new class of synthetic fibers that combine materials to contract.
 The aligned fibers resemble mammal muscles.
 Like muscles, they are efficient, strong, and rugged.